-OAC continues to provide our With-Profits Actuary.
-The contract is an annual one, which has been in place since 1 January 2010.
+From 1st June 2022 Alison Carr of Steve Dixon Associates Ilp also provides our With Profit Actuary service.
+The contract is an annual one.
 The With-Profits Actuary is industry experienced.
 She carries out a number of tasks set out in the regulations, including recommending bonus rates on With-Profits plans to the Board.